neicnordic/neic.no/_posts/2017-10-09-neic-mou-etais.md

 ---
 title: "NeIC established MoU with ETAIS"
-summary: "We are thrilled to announce that NeIC has officially established a memorandum of understanding with The Estonian Scientific Computing Infrastructure (ESTAI)"
+summary: "We are thrilled to announce that NeIC has officially established a memorandum of understanding with The Estonian Scientific Computing Infrastructure (ETAIS)"
 photo: "/assets/images/latest-news-4.png"

 ---